Mental Health Facilities Bozeman, MT

 Gallatin Mental Health Center Hope House

-Western Montana Mental Health Center Gallatin Mental Health Center is a mental health clinic in Bozeman, Montana, located at 699 Farmhouse Lane, 59715.
-Western Montana Mental Health Center Gallatin Mental Health Center offers partial hospitalization/day treatment, telemedicine/telehealth and outpatient treatment.
-Western Montana Mental Health Center Gallatin Mental Health Center provides activity therapy, group therapy and trauma therapy to children / adolescents, seniors 65 or older and young adults.
-Western Montana Mental Health Center Gallatin Mental Health Center also supports people requiring dual diagnosis treatment and people with serious mental illness.
-Some other services provided by Western Montana Mental Health Center Gallatin Mental Health Center include education services, mentoring/peer support/consumer-run services and family psychoeducation.
+Gallatin Mental Health Center Hope House is a mental health clinic in Bozeman, Montana, located at 701 Farmhouse Lane, 59715.
+Gallatin Mental Health Center Hope House offers telemedicine/telehealth and residential treatment.
+Gallatin Mental Health Center Hope House provides activity therapy, individual psychotherapy and behavior modification to young adults, seniors 65 or older and children / adolescents.
+Gallatin Mental Health Center Hope House also supports people requiring dual diagnosis treatment and people with serious mental illness.
+Some other services provided by Gallatin Mental Health Center Hope House include education services, psychosocial rehabilitation services and court-ordered outpatient treatment.

 Learn More